 GLOBAL IMPACT COMPETITIONS

-Singularity University’s Graduate Studies Program (GSP) is a 10-week educational program held each year from June through August at our campus at the NASA Research Park in Silicon Valley.
+Singularity University’s Global Solutions Program (GSP) is a 10-week educational program held each year from June through August at our campus at the NASA Research Park in Silicon Valley.
 The GSP accepts 80 participants with multidisciplinary backgrounds who apply through direct admission or win Global Impact Competitions.